cjratcliff/ml-compiled/docs/td.rst

 Asynchronous Advantage Actor-Critic (A3C)
 _____________________________________________
 An on-policy asynchronous RL algorithm.
 Can train both feedforward and recurrent agents.
-Recurrent agents do not require pooling as they act in the generative fashion.

-Maintains a policy (the actor) :math:`\pi(a_t|s_t;\theta)` and a the value function (the critic) :math:`V(s_t;\theta_v)` The policy and value functions are updated after :math:`t_{max}` steps or when a terminal state is reached.
+Maintains a policy (the actor) :math:`\pi(a_t|s_t;\theta)` and a value function (the critic) :math:`V(s_t;\theta_v)` The policy and value functions are updated after :math:`t_{max}` steps or when a terminal state is reached.
 The policy and value functions share all parameters apart from those in the final output layers.
 The policy network has a softmax over all actions (in the discrete case) and the value network has a single linear output.

 The advantage function for doing action :math:`a_t` in state :math:`s_t` is the sum of discounted rewards plus the difference in the value functions between the states: